September’s full harvest moon is the last supermoon of the year – KION546

 September’s full harvest moon is the last supermoon of the year

-(CNN) — The full harvest moon will shine in the early morning hours of September 29, also marking the fourth and final supermoon of 2023.
+(CNN) — The full harvest moon shined in the early morning hours of September 29, also marking the fourth and final supermoon of 2023.

-September’s full moon will reach peak illumination around 5:58 a.m.
+September’s full moon reached peak illumination around 5:58 a.m.
 ET Friday, but it is expected to appear entirely illuminated through Saturday morning, according to NASA.

-September’s full moon will appear about 5% bigger and 13% brighter than the average full moon, according to NASA.
+September’s full moon was expected to appear about 5% bigger and 13% brighter than the average full moon, according to NASA.

 Some astronomers say the phenomenon occurs when the moon is within 90% of perigee — its closest approach to Earth in orbit.